 Is the IRS Auditing My Tax Return?

 Have you received an IRS audit notice?
 Many Michigan taxpayers are audited every year, the concept that the IRS would like to take a closer look at your taxes can be very intimidating.
 Hiring a tax resolution company like Austin & Larson Tax Resolution in Howell, MI, Jackson, MI, and Saginaw, MI for your audit representation can help ease the anxiety of an IRS tax audit.
-Our team of IRS Enrolled Agents, Tax Attorneys, and Tax Accountants are top notch in the field of IRS audit assistance.
+Our team of IRS Enrolled Agents, Tax Attorneys, CPAs, and Tax Accountants are top notch in the field of IRS audit assistance.

 If the IRS selects one or more of your income tax returns for audit, you will receive a letter in the mail notifying you of the tax audit.
 This letter will state what years are being selected for examination, along with the contact information for the person performing the audit.